Arkad-Finance/arkad-demo/arkad-agent-demo/README.md

 Welcome to the ARKAD AGENT Demo!
 This project is a demonstration of an AI Assistant designed for Capital Markets Investment Research.
 The assistant can retrieve a wide range of financial data, perform analysis, and execute SQL and Python code for complex calculations.

 This AI Assistant can provide company profile information, search for recent news and events, and perform analytical operations over stock market performance data stored in an SQL database.
-It's an invaluable tool for investors, financial analysts, and anyone interested in stock market research.
+This tool for investors, financial analysts, and anyone interested in stock market research.

 ## Note: